Government ‘set for U-turn’ on mandatory vaccines for health workers

-The Health Secretary is set to meet ministers on the Covid-Operations Cabinet committee on Monday to confirm the U-turn, according to The Daily Telegraph.
+Mr Javid is set to meet ministers on the Covid-Operations Cabinet committee on Monday to confirm the U-turn, according to The Telegraph.

-The newspaper reported that the Government is ending the policy because Omicron is milder than previous variants.
+The government is said to be comfortable ending the policy because Omicron is milder than previous variants during the pandemic.

+Asked about the U-turn on Monday, junior minister Simon Clarke said the variant being “less severe” than the Delta variant “opens a space where we can look at this again.”

+Suggesting a change was on the way, he told Sky News: “What we know about Omicron is it is much more transmissible but less severe - any decision that is taken this week will reflect that reality.

 It comes after the Department of Health and Social Care said last Monday there were no plans to change the policy following a number of reports suggesting ministers were considering an 11th-hour delay.